-As one of the College’s most public components, the Art Galleries also recognize the responsibility to attract, welcome, and serve the community, and to demonstrate an ongoing commitment to artistic excellence.
+As one of the University’s most public components, the Art Galleries also recognize the responsibility to attract, welcome, and serve the community, and to demonstrate an ongoing commitment to artistic excellence.

 Building on Augsburg’s long tradition of an exhibits program on campus, two formal art exhibition spaces have been established.
 In fall 2007 the Gage Family Art Gallery relocated from the James Lindell Library to the first floor of the newly built Oren Gateway Center.
 The center’s architect, BWBR of St. Paul, designed this dynamic asymmetical gallery space.

 The Christensen Center Gallery, which replaced the earlier “Alumni Gallery,” opened in fall 2002 as one of the highlights of the newly renovated Christensen Center.
 Also designed by BWBR of St. Paul, the gently curving gallery with its 45-foot long floor-to-ceiling glass wall is immediately visible when entering this busy student center.